Shinmera/deploy/README.md

 ## About Deploy
 This is a system to help you easily and quickly deploy standalone common lisp applications as binaries.
-Specifically it is geared towards applications with foreign library dependencies.
+Specifically it is geared towards applications with foreign library dependencies that run some kind of GUI.

 ## How To
 In order to make use of Deploy, you'll have to change the ASDF system definition of your project to contain the following properties: